 creates the new authorization.

-Allows you to preset the language to be used in the login / sign up / authorize flow if the merchant is not known by
+Allows you to preset the language to be used in the login and sign up flow if the merchant is not logged in.
+If the merchant is already logged in, his/her preferred language will be used and this parameter is ignored.

 format ISO 15897 locale, but the authorize flow currently only supports the following languages: